axodyne/hello-world/merge wth modified main.md

 4. Having worked a little on the topic-one document, axodyne returnsat this point tomake some changes in the ```main``` branch.

+5. These changes are in a different document to those made in the ```topic``` branch and so there are unlikely to be any conflicts.